 Cost & Maintenance

 It may be counterintuitive, but lighting upgrades can actually save money!
 By strategically placing light fixtures, the amount of lighting power needed is reduced and, coupled with energy-efficient light bulbs, this can be a powerful energy-saving approach.

 As with appliances and building materials, light bulbs can be certified by ENERGY STAR.
 Certification requires consistent color quality, minimum light output, and high efficiency (lumens/watts), all verified by third-party testing.

 LEDs are certainly the most expensive of the three lamp types discussed here.
 Due to their long life, however, they can pay back the cost in energy savings.
-See here for a calculation of savings by retrofitting with LED bulbs.
-The ENERGY STAR website also provides cost comparison information.
+The ENERGY STAR website provides cost comparison information.